Wind and Hail Damage

-In some cases, hail will cause enough damage to break through the shingles’ felt matting and cause its fibers to be exposed.
-Another way to tell if hail has damaged your roof is by checking the roof vents.
-Hail will often cause dents or marks on the metal roof venting systems.
+🌨️ In some cases, hail can damage shingles enough to break through the felt matting, exposing the fibers underneath. 🪵 Another way to spot hail damage is by checking your roof vents—hail often leaves dents or marks on the metal venting systems. 🛠️🔍

 If you have Storm Damage, what are you options?